cjriggio/DrawDowns/README.md

 pip install "pandas<0.25.0"
 ```

-This method will return a Pandas dataframe with the date as the index, along with a column for the high, low, open and close prices for each day, as well as the volumne and adjusted close.
-For this particular analysis we only want need to focus on the adjusted close and the date so we'll use the following function:
+This method will return a Pandas dataframe with the date as the index, along with a column for the high, low, open and close prices for each day, as well as the volume and adjusted close.
+For this particular analysis we only want to focus on the adjusted close and the date so we'll use the following function to create a new dataframe:
 ```python
 def PriceDate(stock_df):
     stock_df = stock_df.reset_index()